Lewuathe/readonly/README.md

 readonly
 ========

-Simple reference restriction library between custome module in node object.
+**readonly** is simple reference restriction library between custom module in node object.

 ## How to install